SerezD/vqvae-vqgan-pytorch-lightning/readme.md

 ### Configuration Files

-The configuration files `.yaml` will provide all the details on the type of autoencoder that you want to train.
+The configuration file `.yaml` provides all the details on the type of autoencoder that you want to train.
 Complete examples are in the `/example_confs/` directory:
    - `****_vqvae_cb1024`: train a base vqvae with different quantization algorithms.